The lotus is the largest native blossom in North America

 Fresh lotus seeds ready for cooking

-N. Lutea like to grow in shallow ponds and along the edges of slow streams with clean water.
+N. lutea likes to grow in shallow ponds and along the edges of slow streams with clean water.
 It propagates from seed and root.
 The root is banana shaped and thick, sometimes reaching close to a foot long.
 When cut it resembles a wagon wheel in appearance.
-Unlike many “water lilies” the lutea leaves are round and not split, with the stem attaching in the middle of the leave.
-Some are on the water and some above it.
-Lutea is a favorite water plant among fishermen because unlike other water lilies the N. lutea does not grab fishing line in a clef.
+Unlike many “water lilies” the N. lutea leaves are round and not split, with the stem attaching to the middle of the leaf.
+Some leaves are on the water and some above it.
+The lotus is a favorite water plant among fishermen because unlike other water lilies the lotus does not grab fishing line in a clef.
 The unopened leaves are edible like spinach and older leaves can be used to wrap food.
 Stems taste somewhat like beets and are usually peeled before cooking.

 Root is similar to Oriental Lotus root